winder/Universal-G-Code-Sender/README.md

 * Developed with NetBeans 8.0.2 or later

 ## Downloads
-Below you will find the latest release of UGS Platform and UGS Classic, for older releases please visit the [releases page](https://github.com/winder/Universal-G-Code-Sender/releases).
+Below you will find the latest release of UGS.<br/> For older releases please visit the [releases page](https://github.com/winder/Universal-G-Code-Sender/releases).

 **UGS Platform**<br>
-This variant is the next generation, feature packed version based on the Netbeans Platform.
+The next generation, feature packed variant based on the Netbeans Platform.<br>
 Unpack and start the program ```bin/ugsplatform```

 | Latest release (v2.0.6) | Nightly build  |